What is To Come

 My first traumatic patient came when I was STILL IN SCHOOL.
 I was a consolidating student in the emergency room and had a woman come in that had been beaten by her husband with an object.
 Her brain matter was all over her children, and also….my hands.

-Once she had been taken by Orang, my mentor and I went on to treat other patients.
+Once she had been taken by Air Ambulance to a trauma centre, my mentor and I went on to treat other patients.
 No break, no down time, no processing of what we had just seen/experienced/lived through.

 This seemed to set the tone of my nursing career-always carry on.